Cae-l/bl-sdk-mods/README.md

 # SkinRandomizer
 An [UnrealEngine PythonSDK](https://github.com/bl-sdk/PythonSDK) mod for Borderlands 2 that does the following:
 * Add an option to remove customization elegibility (Allows Maya to use Zer0 heads/skins, etc) *This does not unlock all customization*
-* Press F2 to randomize the customization in the Quick Change, New Character, and Vehicle spawn menus *Some customizations do not work on vehicles, in these cases the preview will not update and a spanwed vehicle should return to the default skins*
+* Press F2 to randomize the customization in the Quick Change, New Character, and Vehicle spawn menus *Some customizations do not work on vehicles*
+*in these cases the preview will not update and a spanwed vehicle should return to the default skin*

 ## Installations